briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         other penalties provided by law, the court may order restitution pursuant to Ohio R.C.
-2929.18 or 2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender’s operation of the motor vehicle before, during or after committing the offense charged under this section.
+2929.18 or 2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the motor vehicle before, during or after committing the offense charged under this section.
         (ORC 4549.02)